 As he says, it may be too soon for people to have sent devices to visit us.
 Their operators will have to know how to get them here.
 If they come from far away, their operators will want them to hitch rides on trains, planes, buses, and so on rather than fly through the countryside at their own speed, which is only a few miles an hour.

 They will also have to elude natural defenders.
 Around here, as in much of the world, real, live, insectivorous predators patrol the air outside.
 They zip around everywhere: on the roads and fields, through the woods, and over the salt marshes, mud flats, and open water.
 Among the most impressive are the dragonflies, some of which can fly thirty miles an hour or more, snatching and eating smaller flying insects.
 They are rapacious, and can consume their weight in a half hour.
-Vassal admires them greatly.
-When he devised his invention, he studied them carefully and modeled aspects of it on them.
+Vassal admires them, and studied them.
+When he devised his invention, he modeled aspects of it on them.

 “Those beauties are far more refined than my bugs,” he says.
 “They’re much faster, way more agile, and they have 360-degree vision.
 But what do you expect?
 They’ve been around for three hundred million years, since before the dinosaurs.
 In that time, they’ve developed plenty of brain and body smarts, tuned to their purposes.
 That’s not surprising; their brains are the size of pinheads, but contain almost a million nerve cells.
 There was no way I could build anything that sophisticated.